-Network scanning – Port scanners determine existing devices, open ports and services operating on these ports – a beginning step for full penetration testing.
+Port scanners determine existing devices, open ports and services operating on these ports—a beginning step for full penetration testing.

-Penetration testing – Also called pen testing or pentesting, penetration testing involves network and vulnerability scanning combined with the human element of verification of vulnerabilities – a process that emulates a true hacking approach.
-External penetration testing simulates Internet-based attacks.
-Internal penetration testing simulates attacks by disgruntled individuals who have breached your network’s perimeter defenses.
+Also called pen testing, penetration testing involves network and vulnerability scanning combined with the human element of verification of vulnerabilities—a process that emulates a true hacking approach.
+External penetration testing simulates internet-based attacks, and internal testing simulates malicious acts by disgruntled individuals who have breached your network's perimeter defenses.

-After our tests, you’ll receive a report describing security concerns and recommendations to lessen the likelihood your organization will be subjected to system exploitation or sensitive in-formation disclosure.
+Once testing is complete, you'll receive a report documenting any concerns, along with recommendations on lessening the likelihood your organization will fall victim to system exploitation or information disclosure.

 Network security is never complete.
 As new systems are implemented or changes are made to your existing system, the effect on security must be considered.
 Our dedicated penetration testing team members hold the latest certifications, including: